5 Frames with an IR-Converted Lumix ZS3/TZ7 in Iceland – By Dave Powell

 Part of Iceland’s “Golden Circle,” this UNESCO World Heritage site is Thingvellir National Park.
 It’s said to be the location of the “world’s first parliament,” where– around the year 930– Icelandic settlers began meeting to talk with words rather than knives, swords and axes.

 This is also one of the few places on earth where the mid-Atlantic volcanic rift runs up onto dry land (and nearly cuts Iceland in half).
-According to our guides, the tall cliff at the right is on the “North American” tectonic plate and the “Eurasian” plate is a long way off to the left of this view.
-This rift valley grows about one inch wider each year… and is around 5 inches wider today than when we were last here in 2017.
+According to our guides, the tall cliff at the right is on the “North American” tectonic plate and the “Eurasian” plate is off to the left.
+This rift valley grows about one inch wider each year… and is around 5 inches wider today than when we were here in 2017.
 Iceland is reportedly the only place where one can literally walk back and forth between the North American and Eurasian plates.

 The “Land of Fire and Ice” is deservedly famous for its volcanoes and glaciers.
 But thousands of its volcanic features aren’t volcanoes at all.
 For example, consider these large “Pseudo Craters” beside Lake Myvatn’s parking lot (image captured at f/3.8, 1/100 second):